Sinova/Bite.js/README.md

 ### Example

-The following is a simple example on how Bite can be used.
-This example tries to showcase all features, so it may look a bit contrived.
+The following is a simple example of how Bite can be used.
+You can also check out the [live demo](https://sinova.github.io/Bite.js/#demo).

+> This example tries to showcase all features, so it may look a bit contrived.

 ##### HTML
 ```Handlebars